ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review Pact contract definitions and ensure they match the latest Claude API documentation.
    - Status: To be investigated if other hypotheses don't fully resolve the issue.

+## Implemented Changes

+1. MockClaudeClient Improvements
+   - Updated the `_generate_response` method to handle different models (Haiku, Sonnet, Opus) with appropriate response lengths.
+   - Enhanced the handling of system messages, particularly for Shakespearean language.
+   - Improved the default response generation to start with "Hello!" for general queries.

+2. Logging Enhancement
+   - Added more detailed logging in MockClaudeClient, particularly in the `_generate_response` method.
+   - Implemented logging for model selection and system message handling.

 ## Next Steps

-1. Implement MockClaudeClient Improvements
-   - Update the `_generate_response` method to handle different models (Haiku, Sonnet, Opus) with appropriate response lengths.
-   - Enhance the handling of system messages, particularly for Shakespearean language.
-   - Improve the default response generation to start with "Hello!" for general queries.
+1. Re-run Tests
+   - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the issues.
+   - Analyze the test results and identify any remaining issues.

+2. Further Refinement
+   - Based on the test results, make additional adjustments to the `MockClaudeClient` implementation as needed.

+3. Test Case Review
+   - If necessary, review and update test cases to ensure they align with the expected behavior of the updated `MockClaudeClient`.

+4. Pact Contract Review
+   - If issues persist, review the Pact contract definitions to ensure they accurately represent the expected Claude API behavior.

+We will proceed with running the tests and iterating on the implementation until all tests pass successfully.

 2. Enhance Logging
    - Add more detailed logging in MockClaudeClient, particularly in the `_generate_response` method.